engpok/Tour-Doc/TourDocHelp.md

 ---

+## Version 2.1
+- Bug fix: While zoomed into photos, Pan now works (while recording tour or Saved Tours)

+---

 ## Version 2.0
 - Bug fix (Record mode): now can see text in text box next to photos while entering/editing text.
 - Record control buttons moved to left side of map to leave room for text editing of photo notes.
 - Record mode: confirmation now required to end a tour.
 - In Saved Tours, tapping a photo brings up a catalog of all photos for the tour.
-Get directions, or copy photo to Photos app, for any displayed photo.
+Get directions, or copy photo to Photo app, for any displayed photo.

 ---